 Historical Carnival, the Feast of Ràdeca – Frosinone

-On Tuesday February 13th the historical Carnival and Feast of Ràdeca
+On Mardi Gras the historical Carnival and the Feast of Ràdeca

-It’s been years that the Carnival ends and was integrated with the Feast of Ràdeca which are, in the dialect of Frosinone, the leaves of Agave, the symbol of fertility.
+It’s been years that the Carnival has been integrated with the Feast of Ràdeca which is, in the dialect of Frosinone, the leave of Agave, symbol of fertility.

 The Feast of Ràdeca has very old origins which date back in the pre-Christian period and it’s connected to the fertility and fecundity rituals of the pagan period.
 Later it was maintained also by the Romans in the days dedicated to Luperco, the god protector of fertility who was celebrated during February, the purification month.